-Apple’s next-gen AirPods could include everything but the kitchen sink — heck, they could include a kitchen sink too.
-A Bloomberg report from late June by Mark Gurman details Apple’s efforts to improve the next next generation of AirPods by adding noise-cancellation and water resistance.
+A Bloomberg report from June 2018 details Apple’s efforts to improve the next next-generation AirPods by adding noise cancellation and water resistance.
 Apple also wants to ensure that these AirPods (should we consider them the AirPods 3?) can work even when relatively far away from their companion smartphone or tablet.
-And while you won’t be able to jump into a pool wearing the AirPods, Apple hopes that you’ll be able to go on a long run (even in the rain) without having to worry about sweat or precipitation damaging them.
+While you won’t be able to jump into a pool wearing the AirPods, Apple hopes that you’ll be able to go on a long run (even in the rain) without having to worry about sweat or precipitation damaging them.
 A report from MySmartPrice indicates that bass response will be improved in the new model.

-The voice-control feature is currently being worked on for the next generation of the AirPods, Bloomberg reported in February, an update that is internally known as B288.
-Voice activation won’t be the only new part of the upcoming AirPods either, as they will include an updated, Apple-designed chip for handling Bluetooth connections.
-The original AirPods included the W1 chip, while the most recent Apple Watch used the W2.
-It’s not clear if these new AirPods will use a brand-new chip, or an updated W2.
+The voice control feature is currently being worked on for the next generation of the AirPods, according to a February 2018 Bloomberg report, an update that is internally known as B288.
+Voice activation won’t be the only new part of the upcoming AirPods either, as they are also expected to include an updated Apple-designed chip for Bluetooth connection.
+The original AirPods utilized the W1 chip, while the most recent Apple Watch uses the W2.
+It’s not clear if these new AirPods will use a brand-new chip or an updated W2.

 Images leaked in July 2018 revealed what appears to be Apple’s wireless charging case for the AirPods 2 — and it looks a lot like the current case, save for a tiny dot of color.
-The new images, discovered in the release of the iOS 12 developer beta 5 by 9to5Mac, appear to indicate charging status.
+The images, discovered in the release of the iOS 12 developer beta 5 by 9to5Mac, appear to indicate charging status.
 A green light presumably indicates that the devices are ready to rock, while a yellow light signals that the earbuds are actively charging.
 This supports information we’ve been hearing for a while: Apple plans to incorporate some form of wireless charging feature into the AirPod case.

-A patent filed by Apple earlier in the year adds legitimacy to those early rumors that the company would release some form of a wireless-charging AirPod case, alongside a potential wireless-charging mat, sometime in March.
-Illustrations in the patent show what appear to be a case that looks remarkably similar to the AirPod case we’re already familiar with, but with the inclusion of wireless power receivers designed to interface with a charging pad.
+A patent filed by Apple adds legitimacy to those early rumors that the company would release some form of a wireless-charging AirPods case, alongside a potential wireless-charging mat.
+Illustrations in the patent show what appear to be a case that looks remarkably similar to the AirPods case we’re already familiar with, but with the inclusion of wireless power receivers designed to interface with a charging pad.
 The literature and further illustrations detail the technology within the case and the wireless-charging methodology.

 It’s possible this is simply a new case for existing AirPods, but it bolsters the belief that a new version of the fully wireless earbuds is imminent.

-A future generation of the Airpods could feature a case that acts as a stand-alone playback device.
+A future generation of the AirPods could also feature a case that acts as a stand-alone playback device.
 According to a patent filed by Apple, the company has devised a case that has built-in storage and playback controls, plus the ability to play audio through its charging port.

-This isn’t the first time a company has added audio storage and playback capabilities to a charging case for fully wireless earbuds — we’ve already seen similar tech from Bragi — but that doesn’t mean it couldn’t be a big addition to Apple’s headphones.
-If paired up with Apple Music and a set of the company’s rumored sweatproof wireless earbuds, the addition of offline storage could mean that users won’t have to bring a bulky smartphone with them to their workouts.
-There’s already a portable player called the Mighty that allows users to listen to competing streaming service Spotify offline, but if Apple builds theirs into the actual charging case, it could make for a very nifty stand-alone workout accessory.
+This isn’t the first time a company has added audio storage and playback capabilities for fully wireless earbuds — we’ve already seen similar tech from Bragi — but it could be a big addition to Apple’s latest headphones.
+If paired with Apple Music and a set of the company’s rumored sweatproof wireless earbuds, the addition of offline storage could mean that users won’t have to bring a bulky smartphone with them to work out.
+There’s already a portable player called the Mighty that allows users to listen to Spotify offline, but if Apple builds its streaming service into the actual charging case, it could make for a nifty stand-alone workout accessory.

 A new look?

-Speaking of patents, a pair of other patent filings suggest that we could see a refreshed design for its wireless buds — if not in the next generation, then in the rumored, water-resistant future model.
-The images associated with the first filing show an in-ear headphone that more closely resembles competitors like Jabra’s Elite 65t and Bragi’s The Headphone.
+Speaking of patents, a pair of other patent filings suggest that we could see a refreshed design for future AirPods — if not in the next generation, then possibly in a water-resistant future model.
+The images associated with the first filing show an in-ear headphone that more closely resembles competitors like Jabra’s Elite 65t and others.
 It ditches the long, cylindrical sections that hang out of listeners’ ears on the current-generation AirPods.
 The patent images also show three different potential designs for sports fins to keep the headphones secure.

-The second patent details the internal circuitry and communication technology for potential iterations of the AirPod, and both patents also mention the addition of other sensors, such as biometrics, accelerometers, and a pulse oximeter, which suggests that a future AirPod iteration could be explicitly designed for sports, much like Jabra’s Elite Sport.
+The second patent details the internal circuitry and communication technology for potential iterations of the AirPods, and both patents also mention the addition of other sensors, such as biometrics, accelerometers, and a pulse oximeter, which suggests that future AirPods could be seriously streamlined for sports, much like Jabra’s Elite Sport.

 Price and release date

-Whether or not these updated models arrive as planned, it’s a given that we will see some of them eventually, considering the current AirPods are selling like hotcakes.
-Luca Maestri, Apple’s chief financial officer, has said that wearables are the second-largest contributor to the company’s revenue, after the iPhone, and that sales in that category had jumped by 70 percent.
+Whether or not these updated models arrive as planned, it’s a given that we will see them eventually, considering the current AirPods are selling like hotcakes.
+Luca Maestri, Apple’s chief financial officer, has said that wearables are the second-largest contributor to the company’s revenue (after the iPhone) and that sales in that category have jumped by 70 percent.

-The idea of updated AirPods isn’t bad for consumers either.
 While we called them the best fully wireless earbuds available at the time of our review, they have since been surpassed.
 In addition, a new generation of fully wireless earbuds for 2019 is expected to have increased battery life by as much as double what Apple currently offers.
 If Apple finds a way to help them stay in your ears a little better and bumps up the sound quality, while increasing the already fantastic battery life and wireless reliability, a great product could get even better.